 With a lively display of citrus and ripe pear, the 2017 Wildwood Estate Vineyard Sauvignon Blanc emulates the innate characteristics found in this vineyard.
 Subtle notes of lemon verbena, a lovely minerality and a delicate creaminess are expressed.
 The wine has a silky viscosity and unfolds on the palate, revealing the subtle sweetness of ripe fruit and a perceived roundness from the texture and weight.
 Soft, yet intriguing with a persistent nature and lengthy finish.

 Our Wildwood Vineyard’s Sauvignon Blanc vines, rooted in alluvial soils derived from volcanic and sedimentary rock on the east-side of Napa Valley along the Silverado Trail, yield a strikingly different wine than our Rutherford Estate Sauvignon Blanc vines, which are planted in west-side alluvial soils.
 The Wildwood vines produce wine with such unique flavors that we believe it merits a special bottling.

 We hand-harvested the grapes in the early morning and then gently pressed the whole clusters as soon as they arrived at the winery.
-We fermented 77 percent in stainless steel tanks to emphasize fruitiness, with the balance in new French oak barrels for complexity.
-Both portions were then aged on the yeast lees (sur lie) for five months, with frequent stirring, to enhance the wine’s silky, creamy texture.
+We fermented 22% of the grapes in stainless steel tanks, 5% in stainless barrels and 73% in French oak (of which 72% was new).